 Other Potential Explanations

 It is also possible that your dog has vaginal hyperplasia, which only affects female dogs that are not spayed.
-It appears as red or pink swollen tissue and protrudes from the canine’s vulva.
+The area appears as red or pink swollen tissue and protrudes from the canine’s vulva.
 It only occurs when your dog is in heat.

 FAQs for When My Dog Has a Bump on Her Private Area